adxambek/telegram_bot/README.md

- # This is my first telegram bot in java😊
+ # This is Nout uz bot clone in java 😊